helm

 Install Midaz Helm Chart:

-This will create a new namespace called midaz if it doesn’t already exist and deploy the Midaz Helm chart.
+Replace <version> with the desired chart version.
+This creates a namespace called midaz if it doesn’t already exist and deploys the Midaz Helm chart.

 After installation, you can verify that the release was successful by listing the Helm releases in the midaz namespace: